leonstel/leonstel.github.io/first.md

 To summarize if you want to implement recursion just step on your bike and any form of oxygen deprivation causes you to make great recursive solutions.
 What I have discussed is a simple tree structure, the tip of the ice berg ...uh I mean mount everest.
 It does not yet look similar the intro image of the tree.
-In the next section I will do some more interesting things with the tree such as hiding branches, selecting leafs, selection propagation and searching branches.
+In the sections coming up I will do some more interesting things with the tree such as hiding branches, selecting leafs, selection propagation and searching branches.

 So for now you have to do it with a recursion tree in discount from the intra graden.
 But it will soon grow to